 - Grading your leads for better sales: using inbound marketing technology in conjunction with your website allows you to grade or rate the quality of each new lead you receive.
 So the more a person visits your site, downloads and looks at pages, the higher they’re grade.
 This offers your sales team valuable information.
 They can now contact the web visitors with a high grade in the knowledge they are a hot lead and can have a very targeted conversation with them because they know exactly what each visitor is most interested in.

 Here’s how to start bringing your website to life

 A website used on its own is effectively pretty dead in terms of what it can achieve for your business.
 But a website used as part of a wider inbound marketing strategy can create serious results.
 So where do you start the process?

 Measure what’s working right now

 Begin by checking how well your website is performing right now.
 Learn exactly how well optimised your website is, whether it is search engine friendly, if your blog is effective and how linked up it is to social media.
-You can find all that out by using a handy online tool: www.tomorrow-people.com/website-grader
+You can find all that out by using a handy online tool such as SEM Rush.

 Is this really the end for website design?
 Is your website the missing link in your lead generation strategy?
-Are you getting enough out of your lead generation strategy?
+Find out if your website is delivering awesome customer experience with our CX audit